kaiqzhan/csvquery/README.md

 The core engine of this program is the `DataTable` struct, which stores all the content of a table in memory.
 The data structure supports `Select()`, `Take()`, `OrderBy()`, `Join()`, `CountBy()` methods which transforms the table to the desired output.

-At the end, it just print out the data table in a formatted way.
+At the end, it just print out the last data table in a formatted way.

 ## Design Decisions
 - Schema vs No schema